AdaCompNUS/despot/README.md

 	bin/pocman --runs 2000

 Note that doing 2000 runs can take a long time.
-It is better to do fewer runs using multiple commands.
+It is better to do fewer runs using multiple commands, i.e., run multiple commands in parallel.
 For example, we can use 20 commands like the following to do 2000 runs:

 	bin/tag --runs 100 -r <seed>

 Use a random number for the seed used in each command.

+Note that there are some parameters important for improving the performance, such as lower/upper bound type, number of particles, etc. See the following command line options to learn to set those parameters.

 ================================================================================
 COMMAND LINE OPTIONS